Belted Cow Contributing Artists

 Industrial Design/Graphic artist/Illustrator

-Greg Benoit was born in Maine.
-He is currently enrolled at Savannah College of Art and Design, where he is studying Industrial Design and Accessory Design.
-Greg is expected to graduate in the spring of 2011.
+Greg Benoit grew up on the Maine coast.
+He graduated from the Savannah College of Art and Design with a degree in Industrial Design and Accessory Design.
 Even though he is a designer he is very interested in the fine arts and fashion design.
-During his time at SCAD he has designed and constructed shoes, bags, belts, apparel, furniture, along with some paintings and drawings.
+During his time at SCAD he designed and constructed shoes, bags, belts, apparel, furniture, along with some paintings and drawings.
 Being an Industrial Designer he finds inspiration everywhere and is constantly searching for a new project.

 Christina Heiniger